cityofaustin/Residential-Permitting/_projects/deck.md

 ---
 title: 'Getting a Deck Permit in Austin, Texas'
 name: Deck
-excerpt: 'A platform-like structure without walls, often made of planks, that no one will be living on and is typically used for lounging.'
+excerpt: 'A platform-like structure without walls, often made of planks, that no one will be living on and is typically used for lounging and gathering.'
 project-illustration: /assets/img/projects/shed
 visibility: unlisted
 ---